404 Pages That Are On-Brand and Keep Your Customers

 Slightly branded, but doesn’t really connect the dots or help the user do anything.

-Really, really good (we are going to focus on those)
+Really, really good (let’s focus on those).

 1 | Graduate Hotels